fluree/docs.flur.ee/src/content/docs/db-setup/forking-a-database.md

 ### Hosted Version

-To create a blank database, login to the user interface on your localhost or the [FlureeDB Admin Portal (https://flureedb.flur.ee)](https://flureedb.flur.ee) online and click "Add Database" in the bottom left-hand side of the page.
+To create a blank database, login to the user interface on your localhost or the [Fluree Admin Portal (https://flureedb.flur.ee)](https://flureedb.flur.ee) online and click "Add Database" in the bottom left-hand side of the page.

 You can fork any database in the "Database Templates" section.
 As of December 2018, only one database is available to fork, "Movie Database", which contains about 5,000 movies with accompanying credit, actor, etc information.